miejoy/data-flow/README-EN.md

 - Extra Protocols
   - StateSharable: states that are sharable
-  - StateFullSharable: state that are fully sharable
+  - FullStateSharable: states that are sharable with fully capability, combine with StateSharable, StateReducerLoadable, ActionBindable

 ## Installation